isomerpages/ogp-buildforgood/_projects/Renesan.md

 Our team is made up of students from NUS, coming from a variety of different majors and backgrounds.

-*Team members: Jing Ru, Jun Hong, Remus, Vijay, Zechary*
+*Team members: Chiam Jing Ru, Chen Jun Hong, Remus Kwan, N Vijay Narayanan, Zechary Au Jun Wen*

 ### Problem Statement